dj-louw/photo-collage-printer/README.md

 If you have a problem with my use of AI, then you are free to close this tab and go about your day.

+### Dependencies

+This app uses two third-party libraries for PDF export functionality:

+- **jspdf** (v2.5.1) - Generates PDF documents client-side
+- **html2canvas** (v1.4.1) - Renders HTML elements to canvas for PDF export

+Both libraries are bundled locally in the `lib/` folder to ensure the app works fully offline without relying on external CDNs.